Breaking down term life insurance

 Term life insurance might be a good fit for you, depending on your financial situation and personal goals.
 It tends to be less complex than permanent life insurance, and it also offers advantages, such as:

 - Affordability: Generally, you can get a significant death benefit for a smaller monthly premium with term life insurance.
-This gives you an affordable way to help protect your family with an insurance payout when they would need it most.
+This can give you a more affordable way to help protect your family with an insurance payout when they would need it most.

 Pros of Term Life Insurance | Cons of Term Life Insurance |